jfreeze/gce-freebsd/README.md

 Ok, not quite yet.
 We have a few more changes to make to our local project before we can deploy.

-ALSO, since we haven't setup the database in this deployment, you will need to comment out the Repo in <code>lib/elixirconf.ex</code>.
+Since we haven't setup the database in this deployment, you will need to comment out the Repo in <code>lib/elixirconf.ex</code>.

     #  supervisor(Elixirconf.Repo, []),

-AND, setup the production config
+AND, setup the production config file <code>config/prod.exs</code>,

     config :elixirconf, Elixirconf.Endpoint,
       #http: [port: {:system, "PORT"}],